tcarland/kdc-ansible/README.md

 master02
 ```

-  The cluster configuration is defined in the inventory vars file coupled with
+  The cluster configuration is defined in the inventory *vars* file coupled with
 a *vault* file for passwords.
-The *vars* also define the fqdn of the master and
+The *vars* define the fqdn of the master and
-slave KDC as follows:
+slave KDC and the Kerberos Realm as follows:
 ```
 ---
 kdc_master_hostname: 'kdc01.c.mydomain.internal'
 kdc_slave_hostname: 'kdc02.c.mydomain.internal'

-# kdc_primary_realm should be lowercase
+# property kdc_primary_realm should be lowercase
 kdc_primary_realm: 'mydomain.com'

-# kerberos_realm is Kerb format of all caps
+# kerberos_realm is Kerb format in all caps
 kerberos_realm: 'MYDOMAIN.COM'

 kdc_admin_user: 'adminuser'